 Despite being busy with divers, Miguel’s Diving also receives requests to help in scientific research projects.
 We are assisting in a coral analysis research project on the hard coral colonies living in Gorontalo.
 The coral analysis project began earlier in the year profiling the coral composition of the reef using measurement tape.
 We just sent underwater photos and samples of 30 hard corals to the researcher at Universitas Gadja Madah in Yogyakarta, Indonesia.
 Rather than damage the lovely hard corals found in Gorontalo reefs, we picked through patches of coral rubble to match the type the research wanted.
 In Gorontalo seasonal storms break some sections of coral colonies, which collect in certain troughs.
 These areas of rubble are natural and not the result of negative human actions.
 Rubble areas here are in fact home to specific types of marine life, such as Fairy and Flasher wrasses.
 Best wishes to Mas Akbar Reza on his coral analysis research project!

 In addition to leading great dives, Miguel’s Diving also assists in scientific research.
-Dr. Wyatt Patry of Monterey Bay Aquarium has confirmed that a beautiful jellyfish we spotted at the end of a dive is a new species.
-The Lavender Tiger Jellyfish has only been seen in two other locations in Indonesia and nowhere else in the world.
-This very rare species of jellyfish is from the genus Thysanostoma.
+Mr. Wyatt Patry of Monterey Bay Aquarium confirmed that a beautiful Thysanostoma jellyfish we spotted at the end of a dive is a new species.
+We call it the Lavender Tiger Jellyfish.
+Only two other locations in Indonesia report seeing it.
+For that reason,it is a very rare species of jellyfish from the genus Thysanostoma.
 The unique features of this jellyfish are the tiger stripes on the bell and the lavender color.
-Dr. Patry also says that it lacks zooxanthellae algae, which are present in other species ofThysanostoma.
-The one we saw was very large and easy to avoid bumping.
+Furthermore, Mr. Patry also says that it lacks zooxanthellae algae, which are present in other species ofThysanostoma.
 The dramatic photo is courtesy of Kaufik Anril.

 We have just completed updating the web site to reflect the upcoming diving season, which will begin in mid October.
 We have been able to negotiate special discounts for divers, so our diving rates are actually lower than last season!
 That is great news for divers who want to get the most value.
 Gorontalo has entered wave season.
 But if you are traveling here anyway, please contact us about diving possibilities during off season.